 Manchester and London are thriving creative cities and our Music Production BA (Hons) provides students with the opportunity to study music production in fantastic facilities.

 Through our BA Music Production course, let us develop your creative and technical skills in sequencing, sampling, sound processing, composition and arrangement.
 Let us introduce you to our studios, consoles and equipment, and show you how to get into the industry and how to succeed once you get there.
 With you now skilled in Logic, Avid Pro Tools, Ableton Live, and industry leading hardware, you will gain everything you need to write, record, edit, produce, master and promote.

-As one of the UK's most respected Avid Pro Tools training facilities across both campuses, we will provide you with official in-depth training in Avid Pro Tools by certified instructors during each year of your course.
+As one of the UK's most respected Avid Pro Tools training facilities across both campuses, we will provide you with opportunities for official training in Avid Pro Tools by certified instructors during your course.
 So, as well as graduating with a BA (Hons) degree in Music Production, you can also leave us with an industry-recognised certification as an Avid Pro Tools Operator for Music Production.

 The course is split into modules over three levels (years):